getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 Let's pause here to make an important point: Some, though not all, of the browser transaction spans listed have a direct correspondence to backend transactions listed earlier.
 Specifically, each request _span_ in the browser transaction corresponds to a separate request _transaction_ in the backend.
 In this situation, when a span in one service gives rise to a transaction in a subsequent service, we call the original span a parent span to _both_ the transaction and its root span.

 In our example, every transaction other than the initial browser page-load transaction is the child of a span in another service, which means that every root span other than the browser transaction root has a parent span (albeit in a different service).
-In a fully-instrumented system (one in which every service has tracing enabled) this pattern will always hold true: _the only parentless span will be the root of the initial transaction, and of the remaining parented spans, every one will live in the same service as its parent, except for the root spans, whose parents will live in a previous service_.
-This is worth noting because it is the one way in which transactions are not perfect trees - their roots can (and mostly do) have parents.
+In a fully-instrumented system (one in which every service has tracing enabled) this pattern will always hold true.
+The only parentless span will be the root of the initial transaction; every other span will have a parent.
+Further, parents and children will always live in the same service, except in the case where the child span is the root of a child transaction, in which case the parent span will live in the calling service and the child transaction/child root span will live in the called service.
+(This is worth noting because it is the one way in which transactions are not perfect trees - their roots can (and mostly do) have parents.)

 Now, for the sake of completeness, back to our spans: